 We aim to publish as much information as possible on our website free of charge, but the Publication Scheme (including the Guide) is not a definitive list of all the information on our website or all the information that City Building holds.
-If information we hold (and you want to see) is not listed as available through our Publication Scheme or otherwise available on our website you can request it under the Act by submitting a request to our Marketing Department either by:
+If information we hold (and you want to see) is not listed as available through our Publication Scheme or otherwise available on our website you can request it under the Freedom of Information (Scotland) Act 2002 by submitting a request to our Marketing Department either by:

+E-mail: marketing@citybuildingglasgow.co.uk

-E-mail: marketing@citybuildingglasgow.co.uk Tel: 0141 287 2200 (please ask for Marketing Department) Post: City Building, Marketing Dept, 350 Darnick Street, Glasgow G21 4BA
+Tel: 0141 287 2200 (please ask for Marketing Department) Post: City Building, Marketing Department, 350 Darnick Street, Glasgow G21

+4BA

-We have compiled a list of frequently asked questions about making a request under The Freedom of Information Act.
+We have compiled a list of frequently asked questions about making a request under The Freedom of Information (Scotland) Act 2002.
 You can view these questions here.
 The act allows us a period of up to 20 working days to respond to your request for information but we will always try to answer your request as soon as possible.